-Since October 2017, studies revealed that more than 700 children were removed from adults they were accompanying at the border.
-In May 2018, however, U.S. Attorney General Jeff Sessions announced the new official policy of the government, an expanded “zero-tolerance policy” for migrant families seeking to cross the border.
+In May 2018, U.S. Attorney General Jeff Sessions announced the new official policy of the government, an expanded “zero-tolerance policy” for migrant families seeking to cross the border.
 This policy announcement indicated that all migrants seeking to cross the border without documentation would be referred to the Department of Justice (DOJ) for prosecution of a crime, rendering their children unaccompanied minors.
 Children accompanying adults would, therefore, be deliberately separated from their parents to be held at juvenile shelters with the adults at adult detention facilities.

 Both Attorney General Sessions and Homeland Security Secretary Kirstjen Nielsen defended this policy.
 Sessions said, "We cannot and will not encourage people to bring their children by giving them blanket immunity from our laws" and Nielsen remarked, "We have to do our job.
 We will not apologize for doing our job.
 We have sworn to do this job."

-In recent months, the news has been filled with horrific stories of children being ripped from their parents at the border and placed in detention centers and shelters, including 2,000 children separated from their parents during the first six-week period after the policy was announced.
+During this time, the news was filled with horrific stories of children being ripped from their parents at the border and placed in detention centers and shelters, including 2,000 children separated from their parents during the first six-week period after the policy was announced.
 Images of children held in cages in warehouse converted detention facilities and the audio of children screaming for their parents have generated widespread outrage and heartbreak.

-On June 20, President Trump signed an Executive Order which claimed to end family separations at the border.
-However, it does not guarantee that families will not be separated and it allows for immigrant children and families to be detained (i.e. in jail) indefinitely.
+On June 20, 2018, President Trump signed an Executive Order which claimed to end family separations at the border.
+However, it did not guarantee that families would not be separated and it allowed for immigrant children and families to be detained (i.e. in jail) indefinitely.
 In addition, the Order did not specify a plan to reunite the thousands of children, some as young as three months old, who have already been separated from their parents.

 11 and up